Welcome

 About the author

 This course is authored by Richard Harris (RH), Professor of Quantitative Social Geography at the University of Bristol.
 You can find out more about me, my research and other interests at https://profrichharris.github.io/.
-It is taught at the University with the assistance of Dr. Richard Timmerman (RT).
+In the academic year 2025-6 it is taught at the University with the assistance of Dr. Becky Collins (BC).